makboard/ArableLandSuitability/README.md

 ## Data

 The data required for the project is available in the `data` folder.
 The folder contains various files in the formats of .tif and .npy.
 The data has been preprocessed and stored in these files.
+You can access the data folders through the [Cloud Folder](https://cloud.iccda.io/s/QsTdXDyoBYYkCKD).

 The project directory structure should be organized as follows (tree depth is limited by 2):
 ``` bash